-The FCI members, full and associated, must organise a minimum of 1 (one) CACIB show a year.
+The FCI members, full and associated, must organise a minimum of 2 (two) FCI-CACIB show a year as per Art.
+8.3 k) and 9.3.1) of the FCI Statutes.

-The members are solely responsible for determining in which dog shows the competitions for the CACIB can be held.
+The members are solely responsible for determining in which dog shows the competitions for the FCI-CACIB can be held.

-It is the task of the FCI General Secretariat to draw up and publish CACIB show schedules.
-The shows, which have been sanctioned by the FCI, must be indicated and designated as follows: "International Dog Show with attribution of the CACIB of the FCI".
+It is the task of the FCI Head Office to draw up and publish FCI-CACIB show schedules.

+The shows, which have been sanctioned by the FCI, must be indicated and designated as follows: "International Dog Show with attribution of the FCI-CACIB".